firepol/crypto-websockets/README.md

 - Add its dependency in the `pom.xml` file (see how I added the others).
 - Rebuild the project and try it out.
 If you are lucky it will just work.
 - Some exchanges need a `ProductSubscribtion` to be set before connecting to the websocket.
 If you get an exception about missing ProductSubscribtion, simply add the name of the exchange in the `ExchangeManager` class, in the `NEED_PRODUCT_REGISTRATION` array.
 Then rebuild and try again.

+## Supported databases

+I added the necessary code to make this work with:

+- SQLite
+- PostgreSQL

+### Add support to other databases

+Refer to the [OrmLite documentation](http://ormlite.com/javadoc/ormlite-core/doc-files/ormlite.html) to see examples for other databases and feel free to submit a PR to support your favorite database.

 ## Configuration